-Basically, En prison protects your even-money, outside bets (Even/Odd, Red/Black, High/Low) from losing, but only when a zero is shown.
-Let's look at an example to see how this works in your favour.
+Basically, en prison gives your even-money, outside bets (even/odd, red/black, high/low) another chance to win after losing, but only when a zero is shown.
+Let's look at an example to see how this works in your favor.

-Let's say you have a $50 bet on 'Even' but the ball comes to rest in the '0' pocket.
-Normally, you would lose all $50, and that would be it, but if the casino is employing En Prison rules, you get an option: you can cut your losses and request that $25 be returned to you, or you can ask the dealer to put your bet 'in prison'.
-Once in prison, your bet remains on the table with an En Prison marker.
-The following can now occur:
+Let's say you have a C$50 bet on 'even,' but the ball comes to rest in the '0' pocket.
+Normally, you would lose all of your C$50, but this casino employs en prison rules, So, you have the option either to request that C$25 be refunded or let the dealer put your bet 'in prison.'
+You opt for the latter option.
+Your bet is marked by the dealer and remains on the table for the next spin.
+The following may occur:

-- If an odd number is shown, you lose all $50.
+- If an odd number is shown, you lose all C$50.

-- If an even number appears, your stake is returned to you (with no winnings).
+- If an even number appears, your stake is returned with no payout awarded.

-Finding a casino that offers en prison rules with a European Roulette wheel is probably one of the best things you can do to improve your odds.
-When you can find a table that meets both of these requirements, the house edge drops to a measly 1.35 percent.
+Finding a casino that offers en prison rules is probably one of the best things you can do to improve your odds on even-money bets.
+The house edge is only 1.35% when this is in play.

-"The only thing worse than zero is two of them.
-'Zero in' on European roulette wheels to increase you odds of winning online roulette."
+"The only thing worse than one zero is two of them.
+'Zero in' on European wheels to increase your odds of winning online roulette."

-If you are serious about playing roulette and protecting your bankroll, you owe it to yourself to search for these single-zero wheels, particularly if they are allowing En Prison rules.
-So, kick off your roulette journey now online by choosing one of our great Canuck gambling links.
-We recommend dozens of top sites for PC, Mac or mobile phone.
+If you are serious about protecting your bankroll, you owe it to yourself to search for these single-zero wheels.
+Particularly when 'en prison' rules are in play.
+To make it easier on you, we've done a bit of research, we can recommend dozens of top sites for PC, Mac or smartphone users.